This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Is there anything better than fresh garden produce?
-I have been loving all of fresh veggies this year and have been making fresh zucchini bread and my favorite salsa recipe like crazy.
-However, this Squash Casserole might be my favorite garden-borne recipe yet!
+I have been loving all of the fresh veggies this year and have been making fresh zucchini bread and my favorite salsa recipe like crazy.
+However, this squash casserole might be my favorite garden-borne recipe yet!

 How to Make Squash Casserole

-What Kind of Squash Should I use for Squash Casserole?
+What kind of squash should I use for Squash Casserole?

 You will want to use yellow squash for this recipe.
 I don’t recommend using butternut or acorn squash.

-Can I use Zucchini Instead of Squash?
+Can I use zucchini instead of squash?

 While zucchini and yellow squash aren’t always completely interchangeable, you can actually substitute zucchini for squash in this recipe.
-Your squash (well, zucchini) casserole will still be delicious, it will just be a different color!
+Your squash (well, zucchini) casserole will still be delicious.
+It will just be a different color!

 - 2 sleeves Ritz crackers crushed

-- 2 Tablespoons butter melted
+- 1/4 cup butter melted

 - Preheat oven to 350F.

-- Add drained squash/onion mixture and stir well.
+- Add squash and mix well.